Route 1 maine accident today

 Highway I-95

 I-95 is a busy roadway that is the main interstate that runs from the border of New Hampshire to Houlton, Canada.
 Motorists along this route often run into significant congestion, particularly near Portland, Bangor, Augusta, Lewiston, and Auburn.
-There is a large volume of commercial traffic along this highway, which poses a particular threat to drivers, especially in and around Augusta.
+There is a large volume of commercial traffic along this highway.
+This poses a particular threat to drivers, especially in and around Augusta.

 Route 201

-Also known as Old Canada Road, Route 201 is a popular route for visitors to our state, as well as a heavily-trafficked commercial route to Canada.
+Also known as Old Canada Road, Route 201 is a popular route for visitors to our state.
+It is also a heavily-trafficked commercial route to Canada.
 It is not uncommon to find large commercial vehicles on this road, heading to the international border crossing at Sandy Bay.
 Because of the heavy tourist and commercial traffic, this road easily makes the list of most dangerous roads in Maine.

 Route 15

-Running about 180 miles from Stonington to Jackman, Route 15 connects several towns in Maine, including, Bangor, Brewer, Orrington, Bucksport, Monson.
-Because of the heavy commuter traffic on this road, severe injury and fatal accidents are, unfortunately, incredibly common on this road.
+Running about 180 miles from Stonington to Jackman, Route 15 connects several towns in Maine.
+This includes Bangor, Brewer, Orrington, Bucksport, Monson.
+Because of the heavy traffic on this road, injury and fatal accidents are, unfortunately, incredibly common on this road.

 The Most Dangerous Intersections in Maine